slashplusweb/comlipy/README.md

 for `applicable`, `value`, `level` or you can change global settings i.e. the help message.

-Therefore you must define a custom yml file with the rules to override and pass the custom config file path via parameter:
+Therefore you must define a custom YAML file with the rules to override and pass the custom config file path via parameter:

 If a config rule is not set, the default value will be used instead.

-Example config.yml
+Example `config-comlipy.yml

 ```yaml
 ## global definitions